 Pastor Jeff Keffer

 Pastor Jeff and his family were led by God to Ripley Tabernacle Baptist Church in the fall of 2002.
 For the previous 15 years they served at Mountain State Baptist in Summersville WV.
 They have worked with young people for many years.
 Pastor Jeff states, “My wife and I believe God led us here for a specific purpose.
 We love our church family and consider it a privilege to serve them.”
 His wife Denise is from Ripley and attended Ripley Baptist Temple.
 He is from Ravenswood and attended Second Baptist Church.
-They have twin daughters, Anna and Sara, that are currently attending Pensacola Christian College.
+They have twin daughters, Anna and Sara that are married and serving.

 Pastor Josh Gerwitz

 Pastor Josh and Emily came to Ripley Tabernacle Baptist in February of 2017.
 They moved here from South Point Ohio where they served as Youth Director.
 Their heart is fully devoted to the teens of Ripley Tabernacle and what to teach and train our young people to love and serve God in all that they do.
 They want to help the church in training the next generation of Pastors, deacons, teachers and all other types of ministry workers.
 They have a 3 year old, Titus, and are very excited to be here and look forward to seeing what God does through them for our youth.